EarthCubeInGeo/resen/docs/Building_ReSEn_Container.md

 ## Running the image in a container

-    sudo docker run -p 8000:8000 --name testing resen/testing jupyterhub
+    sudo docker run -p 8000:8000 --name testing resen/testing bash

 This creates an instance of the "resen/testing" docker image in a container called "testing".
 It forwards port 8000 inside the container to port 8000 outside of the container.
-Finally, it runs the command "jupyterhub" inside the container.
+Finally, it runs the command "bash" inside the container.
+For starting jupyterhub, see below.

 To stop this container you can use: